shapeshed/shapeshed.com/content/post/unix-pwd.md

     pwd -P
     /home/george/dotfiles/zsh

-## pwd is normally a shell built-in
+## pwd is normally a shell builtin

-In most shells `pwd` is a [shell built-in][4].
+In most shells `pwd` is a [shell builtin][4].
 This means the command is present in the shell rather than calling an external program.
 This means that the code will run significantly faster than calling an external executable.

     which pwd
-    pwd: shell built-in command
+    pwd: shell builtin command

-Whilst most shells have `pwd` as a shell built-in the command also exists on systems as an executable.
+Whilst most shells have `pwd` as a shell builtin the command also exists on systems as an executable.
 On my own system the executable is located at `/bin/pwd`.

     /bin/pwd
     /home/george/dotfiles/zsh